jpwogaman/template.io/README.md

 Create empty MIDI tracks and start naming and routing them as you would normally, however, be sure to add a transformer on the MIDI sends for the track.
 This will receive the signal that Open Stage Control just sent (in response to the signal Cubase sent when the track was selected) and return a Polyphonic Key Pressure signal on port OSC3 that is completely unique to every track.

-I know this seems like a hassle, so I took the liberty of setting up these transformers on over 2,000 empty MIDI tracks so wouldn't have to!
+I know this seems like a hassle, so I took the liberty of setting up these transformers on over 2,000 empty MIDI tracks so you wouldn't have to!
 I recommend you import these into your template (or just use the file provided to start a new one).
 These tracks are available in the **template-io-empty-tracks.cpr** file and are all disabled for you to activate anytime you wish to add a new instrument.

 ![transformer setup](./public/Images/cubase-transformer.png)